mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Meta/Creating_Editing_Pages/Using_Github_com/Using_Github_com.md

 ![GIF showing the whole process using the slightly older version of the site (apart from clicking the Commit button)](/assets/Meta/Creating_Editing_Pages/Using_Github_com/Manual PRs - Editing files - Whole process.gif)

-> **Note:** more recently Github changed the position of the *Commit changes* button when editing a file to the top of the page instead of the bottom, with the description text box now within a popup.
+> More recently Github changed the position of the *Commit changes* button when editing a file to the top of the page instead of the bottom, with the description text box now within a popup.
 The GIF above was made prior to this change but the text steps reflect the latest design.
+{:.note}

 ### Creating a pull request